-A variety of studies have arisen recently touting unconventional methods for treating Parkinson’s disease.
-Parkinson’s is caused by damage to the neurons in the substantia nigra (SN), a region of the basal ganglia that is responsible for creating much of the brain’s dopmaine.
-Dopamine is an essential neurotransmitter in a variety of behavioral and motivational mechanisms, often implicated in reward and addiction, however it is also a key component of the motor system.
+Several studies have come out recently touting unconventional methods to treat Parkinson’s disease.
+Parkinson’s is caused by damage to neurons in the substantia nigra (SN), a region of the basal ganglia that is responsible for creating much of the brain’s dopmaine.
+Dopamine is an essential neurotransmitter implicated in a variety of behavioral and motivational mechanisms, and it is most notably involved in reward and addiction.
+However, it is also a key component of the motor system.
 Feedback loops from the cortex to the basal ganglia circulate information about whether to initiate or inhibit a movement, and these cicuits are greased by dopamine, activating the excitatory loop and suppressing the inhibitory one.
-However, without adequate dopamine the system comes to a stalemate, making the initiation of movement much more difficult and causing the hesitation, trembling, and inertia characteristic of Parkinson’s.
+Without adequate dopamine, the system comes to a stalemate, making the initiation of movement much more difficult and causing the hesitation, trembling, and inertia that are characteristic of Parkinson’s.

 Common treatments for Parkinson’s include flooding the brain with dopamine agonists or the dopamine precursor L-DOPA.
-This helps to boost dopamine levels in the brain, causing the remaining healthy SN neurons to produce and fire greater amounts of the neurochemical, attempting to make up for the deficit from the impairment of the other cells.
-However, there are currently no treatments to prevent the progressive cell death in the SN, and in advanced stages it is difficult to compensate for the abundant cell loss.
-Excess “artificial” dopamine in the brain can also result in the downregulation of other dopamine producing and receiving cells, the brain adjusting to the new flood of dopamine by reducing its endogenous production and receptor sensitivity in an attempts to return to a dopaminergic homeostasis.
+This boosts dopamine levels in the brain, causing the remaining healthy SN neurons to produce and fire greater amounts of the neurochemical, making up for the deficit from the impairment of the other cells.
+However, there are currently no treatments that prevent the progressive cell death in the SN, and in advanced stages it is difficult to compensate for the abundant cell loss.
+Excess “artificial” dopamine in the brain can also result in the downregulation of other dopamine-producing and receiving cells, the brain adjusting to the new flood of dopamine by reducing its endogenous production and receptor sensitivity in an attempt to return to a dopaminergic homeostasis.
 Additionally, it is impossible to localize dopamine agonists to the motor regions of the brain, meaning that many Parkinson’s patients treated with dopamine come to display symptoms similar to those seen in impulse control disorders, which are also commonly rooted in a widespread dysregulated dopamine system.
 These can include the development of compulsive gambling and shopping problems, sexually deviant behavior, and drug addiction.